École secondaire Georges-P.-Vanier

 École secondaire Georges-P.-Vanier is a French first language high school located in the Westdale Village district in Hamilton, Ontario, Canada.
 It serves the French language population of Brant, Haldimand, Norfolk, Halton, Hamilton-Wentworth, and Wellington counties.

 The school has a theatre group, Les Petits Géants, that has won multiple awards at the Sears Theatre Festival.
 The theatre group had the honour of presenting its plays in St-Malo, France and in Sicily.
+Due to the retirement of Linda Simeoni in 2019, the group has disbanded.

-École secondaire Georges-P.-Vanier celebrated its 40th anniversary in 2014.
+École secondaire Georges-P.-Vanier celebrated its 50th anniversary in 2024.

+Replacement

+In 2016, the Province of Ontario announced a $26 million for a new joint school board 800 student secondary school, replacing École secondaire Georges-P.-Vanier and Académie Catholique Mère-Teresa of the Conseil scolaire catholique MonAvenir.
+The delay in construction was due to the inability to find an ideal site.
+In 2024, ideal site in Ancaster was secured by the City of Hamilton and on February 25, 2026 a land swap between the school boards and the City was signed.
+Construction is due to start in the fall of 2026.